IBM 801: Rationale against use of microcode

 This conclusion flew in the face of contemporary processor design, which was based on the concept of using microcode.
 IBM had been among the first to make widespread use of this technique as part of their System/360 series.
-The 360s, and 370s, came in a variety of performance levels that all ran the same machine language code.
+The 360s, and later the 370s, came in a variety of performance levels that all ran the same machine language code.
 On the high-end machines, many of these instructions were implemented directly in hardware, like a floating point unit, while low-end machines could instead simulate those instructions using a sequence of other instructions encoded in microcode.
 This allowed a single application binary interface to run across the entire lineup and allowed the customers to feel confident that if more performance was ever needed they could move up to a faster machine without any other changes.

 Microcode allowed a simple processor to offer many instructions, which had been used by the designers to implement a wide variety of addressing modes.
-For instance, an instruction like ADD might have a dozen versions, one that adds two numbers in internal registers, one that adds a register to a value in memory, one that adds two values from memory, etc. This allowed the programmer to select the exact variation that they needed for any particular task.
+For instance, an instruction like ADD might have a dozen variations, one that adds two numbers in internal registers, one that adds a register to a value in memory, one that adds two values from memory, etc. This allowed the programmer to select the exact version they needed for any particular task.
 The processor would read that instruction and use microcode to break it into a series of internal instructions.
-For instance, adding two numbers in memory might be implemented by loading those two numbers into registers, adding them, and then storing the sum back to memory.
+For instance, adding two numbers in memory might be implemented by loading those two numbers from memory into registers, adding them, and then storing the sum back to memory.
 The idea of offering all possible addressing modes for all instructions became a goal of processor designers, the concept becoming known as an orthogonal instruction set.